 London’s Shoreditch area in the east end of the city is quirky, cool, and off-the-beaten-London-path.
 It’s crazy that so many visitors to the city miss visiting this area, because there’s so much to experience that’s local and full of character.
+I’m going to tell you the coolest things to do in Shoreditch, so you can experience it like a local.

 How to get to Shoreditch: